VTT-ProperTune/OpenPFC/docs/getting_started/01-basics/README.md

 the object of interest is often the extension of the class `Model` with own physics.
 Boundary conditions and initial conditions can be implemented with the help of `FieldModifier` class.

+The responsibility of designing the user interface lies with the user of the software framework.
+The technical features of the user interface are contingent upon the execution environment of the program code.
+Nonetheless, we have presented one feasible rough-level user interface, whereby the program's input is read from a JSON file, denominated as `App<Model>`.
+This methodology is appropriate for HPC computing due to several reasons.

+Primarily, computing environments on nodes are typically limited and lack graphic libraries.
+Secondly, the simulation initiation process is usually non-interactive and is carried out by running the simulation through a queuing system (such as slurm) using a separate startup script.
+This form of program execution is better suited to a command line user interface where the simulation settings are defined declaratively with a separate configuration file.
+As the simulation settings cannot be modified during the simulation or interactively at the beginning of the simulation, the reproducibility of the results is guaranteed, which is crucial for research purposes.

 Let's examine the operation of these classes in smaller entities, starting with classes World, Decomposition and FFT.
 It is the responsibility of the World